• /

 To set up the modules:

-1. Create a directory which contains a package.json, following the npm official guidelines, in the root of the directory.
-Anything contained in the dependencies field will be installed by the CPM at start, and made available when running monitors on that private minion.
+1. Create a directory containing a package.json, following the npm official guidelines, in the directory's root.
+Anything contained in the dependencies field will be installed by the CPM at start and made available when running monitors on that private minion.

 Optionally, you can override the root level package.json with a Node.js version-specific directory.
 This allows a script to be updated per monitor runtime if a Node.js version of a runtime is no longer compatible with your dependencies.
 See an example of this below.